dgraph-io/dgraph/wiki/content/mutations/index.md

 ```
 <subject> <predicate> <object> .
 ```
 Meaning that the graph node identified by `subject` is linked to `object` with directed edge `predicate`.
-Each triple ends with a full stop.
+Each triple ends with a period.
 The subject of a triple is always a node in the graph, while the object may be a node or a value (a literal).

 For example, the triple
 ```